Chicago Personal Injury Attorneys

 Actual damages are for specific injuries and provide compensation for personal and financial damages.
 These may include medical bills, lost wages due to missed work, and pain and suffering.

 Punitive damages, however, are not for a specific loss.
 They are awarded against the defendant to punish them for wilful and wanton or reckless conduct.
 The court will determine whether the plaintiff will be granted such damages during the trial as well as how much should be awarded.
+Punitive damages are not favored in the law, but our firm has had success in winning large punitive damages awards.
+For instance, in a retaliatory discharge lawsuit, we were able to win a $2.5 million jury award over and above the compensatory damages.

 Contact a Personal Injury Attorney Today